-A list of suggested photographers is available from the Public Affairs and Communications Office on request.
+A list of suggested photographers is available from the Trinity Communications Office on request.

 Media relations and publicity

 For information on publicising your event or initiative to the media please consult the media guidelines.
-Should you wish to discuss your event’s media requirements please contact Trinity's head of media relations, Caoimhe Ní Lochlainn.
+Should you wish to discuss your event’s media requirements please contact Trinity's spokesperson, Catherine O'Mahony.

 You may wish to include Trinity branding at your event.
-The Public Affairs and Communications Office holds a number of Trinity branded pop-up stand which may be borrowed on request.
+The Trinity Communications Office holds a number of Trinity branded pop-up stand which may be borrowed on request.

 Please ensure that you reserve the required number of seats for your speakers and VIP guests at the front of the venue.
 It is advisable to place reserved signs on each individual seat.
 It may be advisable to have ushers before and during the event to assist in managing seating and 'mind' VIP guests.